Food allergy or food intolerance?

-Food intolerances on the other hand take different forms, such as lactose intolerance and coeliac disease.
+Food intolerances on the other hand take different forms, such as lactose intolerance and celiac disease.
 In this case, we look at IgG-mediated intolerances

-Not all food intolerance† tests you see online are created equal, though.
+Not all food sensitivity tests you see online are created equal, though.
 Therefore, it’s important you find a reliable provider.
-Our food intolerance† programmes analyse all four antibodies, so your whole IgG profile is fully covered.
+Our food sensitivity programs analyze all four antibodies, so your whole IgG profile is fully covered.